alisherAbdullaev/DatabaseScripts/README.md

 * Writing a file based database system

-* Becomibg familiar woth the needs for a true database system
+* Becoming familiar with the needs for a true database system

 **Program Description**